flhofer/docker_tutorial/#1_Container/README.md

 docker start -i cont1
 ```

-We now install `Python` to run the little calculator demo program inside the container.
-Thus, type `apt-get update` to update the list of available software, then `apt-get install python`.
+We now install `Python 3` to run the little calculator demo program inside the container.
+Thus, type `apt-get update` to update the list of available software, then `apt-get install python3`.
 It will prompt you if you want to install the packets.
-Now, we have a running environment for python programs inside the container.
+Now, we have a running environment for Python programs inside the container.
 If we need more libraries, we can also add software like `pip` to manage Python.
 However, we are fine for now.

 The next step is to bring the app into the container.
 Instead of typing `exit`, we use `CTRL-p` `CTRL-q` keys if we need to return to the console.
 This will leave the container running, e.g., continue installing software, etc.
 To copy files to and from the container, we can use `docker cp`, which works like the Unix cp.
 If the source or destination is a container, the path is preceded by `<containername>:`.